NPLPackages/TableDB/README.md

 ## NPL Raft Status
 the NPL Raft implementation is feature complete and usable now! :)

-The implementation is basically a port of [jraft](https://github.com/datatechnology/jraft) to NPL
+The implementation is basically a port from [jraft](https://github.com/datatechnology/jraft) to NPL

 Raft consensus implementation in NPL